Goonerd17/Goonerd17/README.md

 In addition to writing code, I am interested in planning, designing, building, and operating a service to make it a reality.

-**My goal is to become a skilled developer and ultimately create opportunities for many people to have aesthetic access to various arts.**
+**My goal is to become a skilled developer and ultimately create opportunities for many people to have aesthetic access to arts.**

 ***